jaywhj/mkdocs-materialx/docs/reference/code-blocks.md

 # Code blocks

 Code blocks and examples are an essential part of technical project documentation.
-Material for MkDocs provides different ways to set up syntax highlighting for code blocks, either during build time using [Pygments] or during runtime using a JavaScript syntax highlighter.
+MaterialX for MkDocs provides different ways to set up syntax highlighting for code blocks, either during build time using [Pygments] or during runtime using a JavaScript syntax highlighter.